Fractured Magic: Chapter Thirteen

 “I know a smuggler who lives near here.
 He can get anyone onto the island, only...”
 Roman trailed off, wrinkling his nose.
 “Ah, forget it.
 I just hope neither of you have sensitive noses.”

 Being an orinian, of course, Maebhe did.
 Before she could ask what he meant, he stopped in front of one of the houses, this one utterly indistinguishable from the others.
 It could have just as easily belonged to a doctor or a merchant as a smuggler.
-The curtains drawn shut, Maebhe couldn’t peek inside.
+With its curtains drawn shut, Maebhe couldn’t peek inside.

 “If Ivey’s not home, we’ll break in and wait,” Roman said.